-Note that courses applying to CS major/minor or SE major requirements must be taken with a grade mode of letter grade p.
-14 of 16

-(that is, NOT with a grade mode of CR/NC, credit/no credit).
+Note that courses applying to CS major/minor or SE major requirements must be taken with a grade mode of letter grade (that is, NOT with a grade mode of CR/NC, credit/no credit).

-If you are taking this course as a free elective, however (and not applying it to a CS major or a CS minor or an SE major), then note that the limit of at most one optional CR/NC course per term is back in effect, and that, for Spring 2024, the deadline to change grade modes is Monday, March 11.
+If you are taking this course as a free elective, however (and not applying it to a CS major or a CS minor or an SE major), then note that there is a limit of at most one optional CR/NC course per term, and that, for Spring 2025, the deadline to change grade modes is Monday, April 14.